 The aforementioned studies document the behavioral changes observed in neutered male dogs.
 If you have followed our discussion of the canine-human connection, it will not surprise you to find depression, anxiety and decreased quality of life are the most common psychopathological conditions in young hypogonadal (i.e. having deficient levels of testosterone) men.
 Further, cognitive functions were significantly worse in these young men–showing worse executive function, attention, visual scanning abilities and psychomotor speed.
 147,148 In one of these human studies testosterone replacement therapy was initiated and it was observed to improve depression, anxiety and quality of life after 6 months of treatment.147 Another study in young and middle-aged men utilizing different methods of assessing mood status over 2 years of testosterone replacement therapy reported improvement in cognitive function only.149 These findings lead us to conclude that testosterone replacement therapy (as we advocate) may help improve the negative impact upon behavior and cognitive function resulting from neuter.

-In our own experience, supplementation with testosterone did improve Billy’s fears and anxiety.
+In our own experience, supplementation with testosterone to normal physiologic levels did improve Billy’s fears and anxiety, and certainly improved his quality of life.
 Billy never exhibited fear aggression, but rather fear caused him to retreat from perceived danger.
 Testosterone supplementation allowed Billy to be more comfortable with new people, dogs and experiences, and in fact he began to enjoy new things!
 Testosterone also allowed Billy to experience loud noises, fireworks, thunder, etc. without panicking and in fact with little or no anxiety.
 We also noticed a significant improvement in Billy’s cognitive functioning.
 We found his periods where he appeared to “zone out” disappeared, and he became much more responsive to us in general.

 Although it is difficult to perform studies on dogs to assess quality of life and levels of depression and anxiety (as we did in the human studies discussed above), understanding how neuter affects the developing stress response system can be another tool to help explain why hormone balancing for Billy changed his behavior so dramatically.